djeada/Git-Notes/notes/03_making_changes.md

 git push --force
 ```

+This process ensures that your commit history remains clean and that older commits have accurate and meaningful messages.

 ### Removing Commits

 If you need to undo one or more commits, Git provides commands to help you do so safely:

+Removing commits can help maintain a tidy and relevant project history.
+Whether you're removing erroneous commits or cleaning up your commit log, Git offers tools to manage and refine your commits effectively.

 I. **Remove the Last `N` Commits:**